MinnowWare/CdePkg/README.md

-[Torito C Library](https://github.com/JoaquinConoBolillo/torito-C-Library) has passed extensive tests to verify Microsoft's C Library compliance and is also approved in various real world applications.
+[Torito C Library](https://github.com/JoaquinConoBolillo/torito-C-Library) has passed extensive tests to verify Microsoft's C Library compatibility and is also approved in various real world applications.
 Therefore the **CdePkg**'s C library will be validated by simple tests only, in an upcoming **CdeValPkg**, for DXE, SMM and PEI each.